-Our high quality programs and services are specially designed to treat the developmental needs of each child and his or her family.
+Our high-quality programs and services are specially designed to treat the developmental needs of each child and his or her family.

-The Center for Autism and Developmental Disorders one of 17 national locations of the Autism Treatment Network and serves as western Pennsylvania’s Regional Autism, Services, Education, Resources and Training Center (ASERT).
+CADD is one of 20 national locations of the Autism Treatment Network and was recently awarded a two year grant to continue as a Network site.
+CADD also serves as western Pennsylvania’s Regional Autism, Services, Education, Resources and Training Center (ASERT).

-The Merck Inpatient Unit for children and adolescents was selected to join the Autism and Developmental Disabilities Inpatient Research Collaborative, a national effort of six specialized inpatient units, to develop best practice pathways for assessment and treatment with initial support from the Simons Foundation and the Nancy Lurie Marks Family Foundation.
+The CADD Inpatient Unit for children and adolescents was selected to join the Autism and Developmental Disabilities Inpatient Research Collaborative, a national effort of six specialized inpatient units, to develop best practice pathways for assessment and treatment with initial support from the Simons Foundation and the Nancy Lurie Marks Family Foundation.